Rapptz/discord.py/docs/guide/interactions/modals.rst

 Defining a Modal
 ------------------

-Modals share some similarities with :ref:`Views <guide_interactions_views>`, and are created by subclassing the :class:`~discord.ui.Modal` class.
+Modals share structural similarities with :ref:`Views <guide_interactions_views>`, both are used to design component based UIs and share

+Modals are created by subclassing the :class:`~discord.ui.Modal` class.

-For example, the following code:
+For example, the following class definition:

 .. code-block:: python3